-Our kids eventually have to function in real-life without our daily direction and help, right?
-To make the transition easier, allow your children to be involved in projects that require real-life situations, real-life problem solving, and real-life answers.
+Our kids eventually have to function in real life without our daily direction and help, right?
+To make the transition easier, allow your children to be involved in real life projects that involve situations to solve real life problems.
 The life preparation is fantastic, but I’ve found the motivation to actually complete such projects just as rewarding.

 What’s “real-life?”
 Anything your family deals with on a normal or not-so-normal basis – banking, fixing broken items around the house, planning for events, caring for sibling/animals/grandparents, preparing for big-time purchases, organizing paperwork/clothing/pantries, planning for building projects…the list is really endless.